-While 'free' might be in their names, royalty free and copyright free music isn't actually free.
+While "free" might be in their names, royalty free and copyright free music isn't actually free.
 And here's why these terms can be misleading, especially to new creators not yet versed in the legalities of using this kind of music for their videos.

 Wondering if there are any other assumptions you've made that might be wrong?
 Here's a quick rundown of some other common misconceptions about royalty free and copyright free music:

-With those little nuggets of information out of the way, we want to touch on one more subject pertaining to royalty free music before you delve into why Soundstripe is going to make your life easier.
+With those little nuggets of information out of the way, let's circle back to one more subject pertaining to royalty free music before you delve into why Soundstripe is going to make your life easier.

 While perusing the web for royalty free music, you're probably going to see something about two other supposedly free music sources — public domain and Creative Commons.

 If something sounds too good to be true, it probably is.
-Here's what these labels really mean and why they aren't a good choice over using royalty free music.
+Here's what these labels really mean and why they aren't a good choice compared to royalty free music.

 Creative Commons isn't the most reliable option for music.
 It's easy to make legal errors without realizing it, and again, the library of Creative Commons music is sparse compared to royalty free.

 Soundstripe is all about royalty free music and making life as easy as possible for content creators.
-Because of this, we do things a little different than other sites.
+Because of this, we do things a little differently than other sites.

-We making pricing super simple by offering monthly or yearly subscriptions to access our libraries.
+We make pricing super simple by offering monthly or yearly subscriptions to access our libraries.
 Yep, that's right.
 We don't charge per track.
-That's tedious and we think you probably agree.
+That's tedious, and we think you probably agree.

-We have two subscription plans available right now - Standard and Premium.
+We have two subscription plans available right now: Standard and Premium.
 Standard covers unlimited song licenses and lets you make custom playlists.
-Premium gets you the same thing, but with some other bonuses including access to 30k+ sound effects and access to pre-released tracks.
+Premium gets you the same thing, but with bonuses like access to 30k+ sound effects as well as pre-released tracks.

-There are a lot of royalty free music companies out there that hike up prices by misleading customers with the idea of a subscription, only to charge them per track as well.
+There are royalty free music companies out there that hike up prices by misleading customers with their pricing models.
 We are definitely not that kind of company.
-Even if you choose just one month of our service, you'll still have unlimited access to our library and be able to download as much music that’s royalty free as you'd like.
+Even if you choose just one month of our service, you'll still have unlimited access to our library.

 Are you ready to take a peek at our library?
-Not only do we have a huge inventory of tracks and sound effects, but we also put out about 300 new tracks every month all of which are royalty free.
+Not only do we have a huge inventory of tracks and sound effects, but we also put out about 300 new tracks every month.

-To get started all you need to do is visit our Pricing page to select a plan and get your account setup.
-If you're interested but have questions, look for the little blue message box in the righthand corner of any Soundstripe webpage.
-Click it and you'll be able to live chat with someone on our support team.
+To get started, all you need to do is visit our pricing page to select a plan and get your account set up.
+If you have questions, look for the little blue message box in the corner of any Soundstripe webpage — it lets you live chat with someone on our support team.

 In the meantime, feel free to look around our website and visit our blog, where you'll find helpful (and free!) tips and tricks about using royalty free music as well as info on videography, podcasting, and more.